 You don’t have to go too far, really.
 Here are some of the best stargazing options in the area.

 - Mount Tamalpais: Located just north of San Francisco in the heart of Marin County, you’ll be able to find a sweet spot at this park to witness the astronomical magic.
 The park closes after 7 p.m. – unless you're camping, so you’ll want to bring camping gear and snag a reservation or one of their first come, first serve sites.

 - Point Reyes: Stargazing across the majestic Pacific Ocean is epic, and this beach is one of the best.
 You can pick up fire and camping permits at the Bear Valley Visitors Center.

-- Grizzly Peak: A summit in the Berkeley Hills that boasts beautiful views of the Bay and is dark enough at night to really enjoy the meteor shower.
+- Grizzly Peak: A summit in the Berkeley Hills that boasts beautiful views of the Bay and is dark enough at night to really enjoy the show.